vitreo12/omni/omni_lang/omni_lang/docs/01_syntax.md

 # Code structure

-Omni files are divided into different block statements, each one with a different purpose.
-A simple sinusoidal oscillator, can be expressed as simply as this:
+Omni files are divided into different block statements.
+A simple sinusoidal oscillator can be expressed as simply as this:

 ```nim
 ins:  1